yike5460/CommProbe/ui/DESIGN_DOCUMENT.md

 ### 3.4 Multi-Platform Visual Language (NEW!)

-The UI now supports insights from multiple platforms (Reddit and Twitter).
+The UI now supports insights from multiple platforms (Reddit, Twitter, and Slack).
 Visual distinction is critical for user understanding.

 **Platform Color Scheme:**
 ```css